whicc/monkey-sim/README.md

 # monkey sim

 This is a very simple take on the infinite monkeys theorem.
+My future plans for this are to optimize it further, allowing it to run faster, and with more monkeys being simulated at once.
+I am also considering making a compute shader version, so that many more monkeys can be simulated at once.

 The two python scripts are for working with data before running the simulation, and after.